 Can you tell us a little about yourself and what your role is here at the University of Cumbria?

 My name is Katie Walker-Small, I am 35 years old and I live in Carlisle.
 I have worked at the University of Cumbria for over 10 years, and I’m Programme Leader of the BSc (Hons) Sport Rehabilitation programme.
-I teach modules including Sports Massage, Musculoskeletal Injury Assessment, Therapeutic Techniques and Neuropdynamics in Sport, as well as supervise students on placement.
+I teach modules including Sports Massage, Musculoskeletal Injury Assessment, Therapeutic Techniques, and Neurodynamics in Sport, as well as supervise students on placement.

 What’s your background and what led you to pursue a career in sport?

 In terms of my background, I studied a degree in Sport Rehabilitation at the University of Salford before going to the University of Hull to complete my Ph.D, which is in the effect of soccer-specific fatigue on hamstring strains.
-My love for sports started at a young age, I played pretty much every sport for the school, including hockey, football and rugby.
-Along the way I picked up a few injuries however, which got me interested in wanting to help others recover from injuries in sport.
+My love for sports started at a young age, I played pretty much every sport for the school, including hockey, football, and rugby.
+Along the way, I picked up a few injuries, however, which got me interested in wanting to help others recover from injuries in sports.

 As someone who has turned their passion into a career, what advice would you offer students?

 If I could give some general advice for all students, it would be to never give up on what you want to do, no matter how hard or challenging it can be.
 For my Sport Rehab students specifically, however, buy thick socks.
 It can get cold doing sports first-aid pitch-side, but it’s well worth it for the fantastic experience!

 From your perspective, what makes the University of Cumbria stand out from other universities?